chausner/X9AEditor/X9A file format.md

 ## ELST block payload

 The ELST block stores metadata for each voice.
 There should always be exactly 20 * 8 entries, i.e. 8 voices per live set page.
+For firmware version 2.0 and above, the ELST block only stores the metadata for the first 20 live set pages.
+Live set pages 20-40 are stored in the ELSE block (see below).

 | data type | field                       |
 | --------- | --------------------------- |